cordeliaterry/cordeliaterry/README.md

 - 👋 Hi, I’m @cordeliaterry
-- 👀 I’m interested in ... learning code and IT basics
+- 👀 I’m finiding myself completely fascinated but the world of technology.
+Ultimately, I'd love to explore a career in cybersecurity.
 - 🌱 I’m currently learning ...
-Python and IT Basics
+Python, HTML, Java, CSS, UX Design and IT Basics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... projects utilizing any of the above langauges
 - 📫 How to reach me ... cordelia.terry@yahoo.com

 <!---